Lesson 6 of 40

 }

-// Query into JSON data
+// LINQ query into JSON column:

 context.Orders.Where(o => o.Address.Country == "US")